AndrewLuyt/week4-project/harmful_weather.md

 assuming that this tiny proportion of error won't significantly skew our results.

 ## Results
-*There should be a section titled Results in which your results are presented.*

-### Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+#### Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

-Here we sum the fatalities and injuries across `evtype`s, select the ten largest, and then plot the results.
+Here we sum the fatalities and injuries across `evtype`s, select the ten largest sums, and then plot the results.

 ```r